Custom Parameters

 filter: pac.event_type == "pull_request"

 The pac prefix contains all the values as set by default in the templates variables.
-Refer to the Authoring PipelineRuns documentation for all the variable exposed by default.
+Refer to the Authoring PipelineRuns documentation for all the variables exposed by default.

 The body of the payload is exposed inside the body prefix.

-For example if you are running a Pull Request on GitHub pac will receive a payload which has this kind of json:
+For example, if you are running a Pull Request on GitHub, pac will receive a payload that has this kind of JSON:

 {